Monteverde

 Monteverde is the twelfth canton of the Puntarenas province of Costa Rica, located in the Cordillera de Tilarán (Tilarán range).
 Roughly a four-hour drive from the Central Valley, Monteverde is one of the country's major ecotourism destinations, with the Reserva Biológica Bosque Nuboso Monteverde (Monteverde Cloud Forest Reserve) being the largest, in addition to several other natural attractions which draw considerable numbers of tourists and naturalists, both from Costa Rica and abroad.

 National Geographic has called the Monteverde Cloud Forest "the jewel in the crown of cloud forest reserves".
 Newsweek ranked Monteverde the world's No. 14 "place to remember before it disappears"; by popular vote in Costa Rica, Monteverde was deemed one of the seven natural wonders of the nation, along with Isla del Coco, Volcán Arenal, Cerro Chirripó, Río Celeste, Tortuguero, and Volcán Poás.
+US News & World Report ranked Monteverde's Cloud Forest Preserve as the 3rd best place to visit in Costa Rica.

 Santa Elena is the head town in the region, serving as the area's principal tourist and visitors' hub.
 Together with the nearby neighborhood of Cerro Plano, and the community of Monteverde proper, visitors have diverse options for accommodations, dining, guided tours, and more when visiting the area's numerous reserves and natural attractions.

 Toponymy

 Monteverde translates directly to "green mountain", in English, a tribute to the region's wealth of natural beauty.
-For comparison, the word's French equivalent would be vermont—or montanha verde in Portuguese.
-Officially, the name is Monte Verde — written with two words.
+For comparison, the word's French equivalent would be Vert mont or Mont vert, montanha verde in Portuguese.
+Officially, the name is Monte Verde — written as two words.

 Climate

-Monteverde rests at roughly at 1400 m above sea level, located in a lush, misty and wet, yet breezy and cool, spot in the mountains.
-The region's mean annual temperature is 18 °C (Nadkarni 2000: 17).
+Monteverde primarily consists of tropical montane cloud forest.
+At an elevation of roughly 1400 m above sea level, the climate is never hot, as trade winds from the Caribbean Sea consistently blow across the mountains.
+The region's mean annual temperature is 18 °C 17).
 Annual precipitation averages around 3000 mm, and ambient humidity oscillates between 74% and 97% (Nadkarni 2000: 34).